pivotal-cf/docs-pks/tag-clusters.hbs.md

 ---

-This topic describes how to tag new and existing clusters using the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI).
+This topic describes how to tag new and existing clusters using the {{  vars.product_full }} Command Line Interface (TKGI CLI).

 ## <a id='overview'></a>Overview
 IaaSes provide the ability for customers to "tag" VMs, databases, and other resources with custom labels and metadata values.